 Search Engine History: Probably the most clear and comprehensive explanation of the history of search engines.
 This page chronicles the search engine business from 1945 all the way to today.

-Finally, if you want to find out about any of the specific companies in the list of top ten search engines, visit Wikipedia.com which provides detailed histories of each of the companies.
+Finally, if you want to find out about any of the specific companies in the list of top ten search engines, visit the list of search engines on Wikipedia.com which provides detailed histories of each of the companies.